RomainGarcia/SimplePHPCatcher/README.md

 ## Description

 Simple PHP catcher, to store the elements of an HTTP request in a text file.
+Usefull for security audit to get information sent back from, for example, a blind XSS injection.

 ## Usage